Table of Contents

 3) Long Term Pricing

 Long-term pricing, also known as Committed Use (CUD) and Sustained Use Discounts (SUD), is designed for users who know that they will need a certain amount of resources over a longer period of time.
-With this pricing model, users commit to using a certain amount of resources for a specified time period, such as one or three years, in exchange for lower prices.
+With this pricing model, users commit to using a certain amount of resources for a specific time period, such as one or three years, in exchange for lower prices.

 Committed Use Discounts (CUD) allow you to commit to a set amount of resources for a specific period of time, in return for a discounted rate.
 For example, if you need to run a virtual machine for a year, you can commit to a certain number of CPU and memory resources, and receive a discount for doing so.